 Oakland, CA by “A Proponent” – You may have heard from certain activist groups that some irresponsible businessmen are developing a dirty coal project in Oakland that will ruin our air and make our children sick.
+(Note: Zennie62Media is proud to have Insight Terminal Solutions as a client.)

 As a proponent of the project, I want to assure you that nothing could be further from the truth.